-- Transcript or report card, current grades (if in progress), and withdrawal from previous school - Birth certificate or certified copy - Proof of guardianship (legal guardians are required to provide the school with proof of guardianship or have filed a petition for appointment of temporary or permanent guardianship) - For students less than 16 years old who are new to DVUSD or reassigned students, proof of promotion (a promotion certificate, evidence of competency in 8th grade standards, or Test-Out in 8th grade subjects) - Attendance area verification proof of current residency required (e.g. utility bill, rent receipt, lease agreement, escrow document, etc.) - Per ARS 15-872, immunization records must be provided in order for the student to attend school unless the student has provided full disclosure of the requirements for exemption
+- Transcript or report card, current grades (if in progress), and withdrawal from previous school - Birth certificate or certified copy - Proof of guardianship (legal guardians are required to provide the school with proof of guardianship or have filed a petition for appointment of temporary or permanent guardianship) - For students less than 16 years old who are new to DVUSD, and registering for 9th grade for the first time, proof of promotion from the 8th grade is required (promotion certificate or evidence of competency in 8th grade standards) - Proof of current residency required (e.g. utility bill, rent receipt, lease agreement, escrow document, etc.) - Per ARS 15-872, immunization records must be provided in order for the student to attend school unless the student has provided full disclosure of the requirements for exemption